 This section describes general formatting rules.
-Do not modify the Custom Styles unless approved by LAUNCH: UGR.
+Do not modify the Custom Styles unless approved by the Office of Undergraduate Research.
 Consult this section for formatting requirements and troubleshooting tips.

 Abstract Title

 No ending punctuation unless a question.
 Must be in Title Case.
 Must match title on Title page and in STSS.